 - Pelvic nerve injury

 - Urologic surgery

 - Endocrine (Hormone-related conditions)

-It is common for men to feel anxious or depressed regarding any sexual dysfunction such as delayed ejaculation.
+It is common for men to feel anxious or depressed regarding any sexual dysfunction, especially something like delayed ejaculation.
 For some men, a minor physical problem that causes a delay in ejaculation might cause anxiety about ejaculating during a sexual encounter.
 The resulting anxiety might worsen delayed ejaculation.

 - Older age — as men age, it’s normal for ejaculation to take longer

-- Temporary Psychological conditions, such as depression or anxiety (even related to life events, new job, loss of job, birth of child, meddling in-laws)
+- Temporary Psychological conditions, such as depression or anxiety (even related to life events, new job, loss of job, the birth of a child, meddling in-laws)